prernadh/add_video_temporal_det/README.md

 ## Temporal Detection in Video

-This plugin allows you to edit the attributes of selected labels in the FiftyOne App.
+This plugin allows you to add temporal detections to videos through the FiftyOne app using start and end timestamps.

 ![](https://github.com/prernadh/add_video_temporal_det/blob/main/temporal_det_demo.gif)